Agile Product Management

 All phases may contain inbound and outbound activities, and the role of a product manager is to supervise the fulfillment of all activities, but not necessarily perform them.

 One of the most important parts of product management is product vision.
 With its help, you can define the final product and understand the direction towards achieving it.
 This is the initial point where the strategy starts and the team discusses a new product.

-It’s better to formulate the product vision during a brainstorming session, setting the goals for the product and define specifications.
+It’s better to formulate the product vision during a brainstorming session, setting the goals for the product and defining specifications.